oleander/remap/README.md

 end
 ```

-> Selected values can easily be processed before being mapped.
+Selected values can easily be processed before being returned using call-backs.

-> To do this, append any of the methods defined in `Remap::Rule::Map`
+> See for more information `Remap::Rule::Map`

 ``` ruby
 class Mapper < Remap::Base